|Bid||56.00 x 800|

 |52 Week Range||54.87 - 70.64|

 |PE Ratio (TTM)||42.71|

 |1y Target Est||N/A|

-The Jacksonville, Florida-based real estate investment trust said it had funds from operations of $164.9 million, or 96 cents per share, in the period.
-The average estimate of 10 analysts surveyed by Zacks ...
+JACKSONVILLE, Fla.
+(AP) _ Regency Centers Corp.
+(REG) on Thursday reported a key measure of profitability in its third quarter.
+The results topped Wall Street expectations.
+The Jacksonville, Florida-based real estate investment trust said it had funds from operations of $163.5 million, or 96 cents per share, in the period.

 Regency Centers wants to create a new town center for the affluent Westbard neighborhood in Bethesda.
 To that end, the company plans to tear down the aging Westbard shopping center at 5400 Westbard Ave. and make way for a scaled down, mixed-use development of largely neighborhood-serving retail.
 "Residents come here to get things done — this isn't going to compete with downtown Bethesda," said Sam Stiebel, a vice president in Regency's Tysons office.

 Regency Centers' (REG) third-quarter 2018 performance is likely to reflect benefits from a portfolio of grocery-anchored shopping centers that are relatively immune to the e-commerce slaughter.

 US Fitness is thinking bigger than a traditional health club with its latest Loudoun venture.
 The McLean-based owner and operator of the OneLife Fitness and Sport & Health brands is under contract to acquire 9.5 acres within the 120-acre Belmont Executive Center.
 The site, south of Route 7 just west of Claiborne Parkway, will be redeveloped with a 65,000-square-foot, two-story OneLife Fitness, and, possibly, a separate single-story, six-court tennis center.